 The maximum power (W) value is 3120W @ 240V (UK).
 Please refer to this article from Astro if you would like more information on the wattage allowance when adding new luminaires to the tracking scheme.

+Lastly, Astro’s track system is for ceiling use only.
 We hope this article has shone a light on any questions you may have had about track lighting, especially the Astro Track Lighting system.

 It is a great lighting solution for both commercial and residential settings, and Astro’s range is easy-to-use and adaptable.